-Shades of Death Road - Allamuchy Township NJ Real Haunts
+Shades of Death Road - Real Allamuchy Township Haunted Place

 Indeed, this may be one of the darkest roads in New Jersey for its stories of murders, ghosts and spirits that continue to roam the area.
 On the southern portion of the road dubbed Murder Highway there is a large wooded area that provides shade from the sun and it is said to provide cover from unsuspecting victims’ line of sight.
 Back in the day, this part of the road was a hiding place for highwaymen and bandits to pounce on those passing by and then rob and kill them in the process.
 One of the murders recorded is that of a local resident by the name of Bill Cummins who was gunned down and buried in a mud pile, according to Week in Weird.
 Other murders going back to the 1920s and ‘30s include a man who was beaten over the head with a tire iron and a woman who beheaded her husband and buried his remains on opposite sides of the street.